Children at Saint Anne's

 The Nursery is available for children five and younger during the education hour and the 10:30 service on Sundays.
 It's staffed with a caregiver and volunteers.

-Sunday Club is Saint Anne's version of Sunday school for children age 3 to 14.
-See the Sunday Club page.
+Sunday Club is Saint Anne's version of Sunday school for preschool-8th grade children and meets on Sunday mornings from 9:15-10:15

 Middle School and High School students have movie nights, bowling, and other activities.
 See the Youth & Children Blog for the latest.